Bus bulb: Benefits

-Drawbacks
+Interaction with bicycles

-The main drawback is for cyclists.
-The narrowing of the road can create danger for cyclists if the design does not take their needs into account.
+Standard bus bulbs can create safety hazards for cyclists.
+In a standard bus bulb design, the narrowing of the road can create danger for cyclists by making them merge back into traffic.

+To resolve this issue, multiple designs exist to integrate bike lanes into bus bulbs.
+The National Association of City Transportation Officials recommends two types of modified bus bulbs that integrate with bike lanes: "boarding islands" and "shared boarding areas."
+The "boarding island" design routes the bike lane behind the bus bulb, and the "shared boarding area" design uses a ramp to route the bike lane through the bus bulb.
+Both designs require cyclists to yield to passengers boarding and disembarking at the stop.

+Impact on car traffic

 Where more than one lane exists in one direction, modelling has shown that there is no additional delay overall for following drivers, since the buses have shorter dwell times (there is less time spent pulling back into traffic) and since following vehicles may use the second lane for passing.

 Tram and streetcar bulbs

-Some tram and streetcar systems use similar bulbs, such as the Melbourne tram network, the Brussels tram network, and the Toronto streetcar system.
+Some tram and streetcar systems use similar bulbs, such as the Brussels tram network, the Hongkong Tramways, the Melbourne tram network and the Toronto streetcar system.

 The latter, which operates mostly on traditional streetcar tracks in mixed traffic with cars, and has frequent request stops similar to bus routes, is introducing bulbs at some high-traffic stops and transfer points that have been recently renovated, notably on Roncesvalles Avenue.
 The first bulbs (called bumpouts locally) along Roncesvalles Avenue also accommodate cyclists, as the bike lane running parallel to the streetcar tracks would gently rise up from the road level to run on top of the bumpout.
 When the streetcar is boarding, cyclists have to stop behind the yellow line to allow riders on and off.
 There are three expected goals for these bulbs: